nuxeo-sandbox/nuxeo-s3-utils/README.md

     * `handlerName`: The name of the S3Handler to use (see examples above)
     * `bucket`: Optional.
 The bucket to use. *Notice*: For advanced usage, when configuring a handler with dynamic buckets (not hard coded in the configuration for example)
     * `key`: The key of the file on S3
+  * *Notice* Download uses Amazon `TransferManager` and will perform multipart downloads when possible.

 * **Files > S3 Utils: Delete** (ID: `S3Utils.Delete`)